T Cells Expressing a Fully-Human Anti-CD30 Chimeric Antigen Receptor for Treating CD30-Expressing Lymphomas

 malignancy will need to be assessed for CD30 expression by flow cytometry or

-immunohistochemistry performed at the NIH.
-If unstained, paraffin-embedded bone marrow
+immunohistochemistry performed at the National Institutes of Health (NIH).
+If unstained,

 - Eligible patients with diffuse large B-cell lymphoma or primary mediastinal B-cell